-The Loyola Clinical Centers (LCC) provides a broad range of audiology, literacy, pastoral counseling, psychology, and speech and language services to our clients.
+The Loyola Clinical Centers (LCC) provides a broad range of audiology, literacy, psychology, and speech and language services to our clients.
 We work with all members of the community from children through adulthood and we provide a variety of treatments to individuals, couples, and families and groups.
 Our goal is to provide comprehensive and quality services to all of our clients.

 You can request an appointment at the LCC for concerns including: